menglima/ReplicateAntikythera/README.md

 # ReplicateAntikythera
+Welcome to the Replicate Antikythera Project!

+To get started, clone this repository onto your local PC.
 Once the repository is cloned onto your local PC, unzip the contents.
 Open the ReplicateAntikythera Folder.
 Open the ReplicateAntikytheraReport Folder.